jpbusta10/pokemonApi/README.md

 ## Introduction:

-This is a rest api to manaje a pokemon game.
-This project is ment for a univercity proyect where Im making a basic pokemon game.
+This is a rest api to manage a pokemon game.
+This project is meant for a university project where Im making a basic pokemon game.

 ## installing the project